-To emphasize that one means a functor as stated and not as a functor one sometimes says covariant functor for non-contravariant, for emphasis.
+To emphasize that one means a functor as stated and not as a functor one sometimes says covariant functor when referring to non-contravariant functors, for emphasis.

 Equivalently, a contravariant functor from to may be thought of as a functor from to , but the version above generalises better to functors of many variables.

 Also notice that while the objects of the functor category are in canonical bijection with those in the functor category (both are contravariant functors from to ), the morphisms in the two functor categories are in general different, as